-WWE News: Three ‘Money In The Bank’ Qualifying Matches Announced – Former Champion Returns
+WWE News: Three ‘Money In The Bank’ Qualifying Matches Announced — Former Champion Returns

 — WWE (@WWE) April 14, 2020

-One former World Champion is looking to right a fault from his past, and he has something to prove in his match.
+One former world champion is looking to right a fault from his past, and he has something to prove in his match.

 During last night’s episode of Raw, Mysterio spoke about his upcoming match with Murphy, but he recalled something from his past.
-In 2010, Kane won the title shot briefcase at Money In The Bank and cashed it in against Mysterio on the same night.
+In 2010, Kane won the title shot briefcase at Money in the Bank and cashed it in against Mysterio on the same night.
 The successful cash-in took place after Mysterio had defended his title against Jack Swagger.

 None of the six superstars in next week’s matches have ever held the briefcase, and this will be their chance to have a future world title shot in their hands.

-On Raw, three superstars qualified for the women’s ladder match at Money In The Bank.
+On Raw, three superstars qualified for the women’s ladder match at Money in the Bank.
 Asuka and Nia Jax both secured their spots with respective victories over Ruby Riott and Kaira Sane.
 Shayna Baszler also won her qualifying match over Sarah Logan, but it came due to a match stoppage by the referee.

 Another qualifying match for the men’s bout was already announced for Friday Night SmackDown as Cesaro and Daniel Bryan will face off for a spot.
 Bryan won the briefcase back in 2011, and eventually used it to defeat Big Show for the World Heavyweight Championship at TLC.

-No other matches have yet been announced for Money In The Bank.
+No other matches have yet been announced for Money in the Bank.